Sections

 Dr. Wang’s research focuses on state detection and optimal control of power generation processes, flexible control of thermal power plants, and the collaborative utilization of new energy.
 He has led one key project under the National Key Research and Development Program and two projects funded by the National Natural Science Foundation.
 Additionally, he has participated in over 20 projects, including those under the National 973 Program, key projects of the National Natural Science Foundation, and consulting projects commissioned by the Chinese Academy of Engineering.
 He has published more than 80 academic papers, with over 50 indexed in SCI and EI, and holds more than 10 authorized patents.
 His academic achievements have been recognized with awards such as the First Prize for Scientific and Technological Progress in Liaoning Province and the Third Prize for Scientific and Technological Progress in China’s Electric Power Industry.

-Section 12: Green Reaction-Separation and Process Intensification-(Chairs: Haoyu Yao & Jincheng Huang)
+Section 12: Green and Low-Carbon Energy Conversion: Separation and Process Intensification-(Chairs: Haoyu Yao & Jincheng Huang)

 Green Reaction and Process Intensification represent crucial strategies in advancing sustainable energy and chemical engineering.
 This section focuses on innovative approaches to designing and optimizing chemical reactions and process systems that enhance efficiency, reduce environmental impact, and support the transition toward green technologies.